wadewegner/wadewegner.github.com/_posts/2014-12-23-easy-go-programming-setup-for-windows.md

 	go get github.com/golang/example/hello
 	%GOPATH%/bin/hello

-You should see the output as "Hello, Go examples!" (refreshingly not your typically hello world):
+You should see the output as "Hello, Go examples!" (refreshingly, not your typical hello world):

 ![gohelloworld](https://cloud.githubusercontent.com/assets/746259/5536857/ad39c088-8a55-11e4-9080-c87d62ca55c8.png)